dynatrace-wwse/enablement-kubernetes-opentelemetry-openpipeline/docs/9-dynatrace-openpipeline-kubernetes-events.md

 ![Kubernetes ReplicaSet Pre](img/dt_opp-k8s_events_replicaset_dql_pre.png)

 The ReplicaSet name follows the naming convention `<deployment-name>-<replicaset-hash>`.
-Use DQL to transform the logs, parse the ReplicaSet name, and apply the value ot the `k8s.deployment.name` attribute.
+Use DQL to transform the logs, parse the ReplicaSet name, and apply the value to the `k8s.deployment.name` attribute.

 DQL: After DQL Transformation
 ```sql